I hope you're sitting comfortably, this is a mammoth Marc Almond post...

 As we entered the venue, it was notably quieter in the foyer and up the stairs than on our previous visits and as I proffered the tickets for checking, the usher brightly but ominously said that we were welcome to swap our lower tier tickets for the stalls if we wanted to.
 We politely declined, but the whiff of an undersold show was suddenly apparent.

-We made our way to our seats, a narrow and precarious front row with a higher row behind separated by a wired barrier, but no such protection for us for pitching over the front and down into the stalls below.
+We made our way to our seats, a narrow and precarious front row with a higher row behind separated by a wired barrier.
+No such protection for us from pitching over the front and down into the stalls below.
 What we did get was a fantastic elevated and full view of the stage.
 Unfortunately, we also got a view of just how undersold the gig was.

-There was a delay to the start of the show, presumably to persuade a few more audience members to swap their tickets, but these gaps weren't much more full as the lights went down, we had plenty of spaces in our row, and it didn't look like there was anyone in the upper tier at all.
+There was a delay to the start of the show, presumably to persuade a few more audience members to swap their tickets.
+These gaps weren't much smaller as the lights went down, we had plenty of spaces in our row, and it didn't look like there was anyone in the upper tier at all.
 At least Marc won't see what a piss poor turnout there's been, I thought to myself.

 And then Marc himself arrives, all in black (hair included) with the obligatory shades, taking to the microphone, grandly proclaiming